 Weed slang: slang terms for cannabis flower

 The cannabis plant has been used for centuries for medicinal, religious, and recreational purposes.
 It's also been outlawed, demonized, and railed against in societies across the globe.
 The nature of being so many things to so many people inherently leads to a lot of names.
-Add to that the occasional need to be covert and the infinite creativity of weed lovers and you get even more terms.

-Why so many slang names for cannabis?
+Why are there so many slang names for cannabis?

 Criminalization

 Many common slang terms serve to hide what you're talking about from others, usually authority figures.
-As such, slang terms tend to morph and change over time as the “out” group catches on to what the “in” group is talking about—in this case, the cannabis plant.
+As such, slang terms tend to morph and change over time as the “out” group catches on to what the “in” group is talking about — in this case, the cannabis plant.
 When something is criminalized but still in popular use, the names for it naturally go underground.
-Some slang names that began as ways to hide from law enforcement include:

 • Grass is an old-school term from the counterculture in the '60s and '70s used to keep your old man from harshing your mellow.